vasu31dev/playwright-ts/docs/FrameworkSetup.md

 4. `page-factory.ts`: This file contains the functions of the PageFactory.
 These functions are used for managing Page objects, including getting and setting Page objects, switching between pages, and closing a page.
 This centralizes the management of Page objects, making it easier to control the state of your tests.

-5. `optional-parameters.ts`: This file contains type definitions that are used across the framework as optional parameters for the utility methods.
+5. `optional-parameter-types.ts`: This file contains type definitions that are used across the framework as optional parameters for the utility methods.

 ### Page set up and Switching Pages